tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/计费说明_intl.md

 ## Billing Method

-COS supports two billing methods, post-paid by pay-as-you-go mode (Pay-as-you-go mode) and prepaid by purchasing storage packs (Storage pack mode).
+COS supports two billing methods, post-paid by pay-as-you-go mode (Pay-as-You-Go mode) and prepaid by purchasing storage packs (Storage Pack mode).

-The Pay-as-you-go mode is applicable to all regions where COS provides services.
-The Storage pack mode is only supported in Mainland China.
+The Pay-as-You-Go mode is applicable to all regions where COS provides services.
+The Storage Pack mode is only supported in Mainland China.
 For more information about COS regions, see [Region and Access Domain Name](https://cloud.tencent.com/document/product/436/6224).

 ## Billing Cycle